gem/oq-engine/doc/user-guide/inputs/secondary-perils-inputs.rst

 ------------------------------

 Digital elevation data and its derivatives are often given as rasters.
-However, in the case of probabilistic analysis of secondary perils (particularly for risk analysis) the analyist may need to deal with sites that are not distributed according to a raster grid.
+However, in the case of probabilistic analysis of secondary perils (particularly for risk analysis) the analyst may need to deal with sites that are not distributed according to a raster grid.

 Raster values may be extracted at sites using a GIS program to perform a spatial join, but following inconvenient historical precedent, this operation often produces new data files instead of simply appending the raster values to the point data file.

-Therefore we have implemented a simple function, `srap <https://github.com/gem/oq-engine/blob/ef33b5e0dfdca7a214dac99d4d7214086023ab39/openquake/sep/utils.py#L22>`_, to get the raster values.
+Therefore we have implemented a simple function, `sample_raster_at_points <https://github.com/gem/oq-engine/blob/engine-3.20/openquake/sep/utils.py#L19>`_, to get the raster values.
 This function requires the filename of the raster, and the longitudes and latitudes of the sites, and returns a Numpy array with the raster values at each point.
 This function can be easily incorporated into a Python script or workflow in this manner.

-Additional function for :math:`V_{s30}` estimates is implemented in the engine `here <https://github.com/gem/oq-engine/blob/ef33b5e0dfdca7a214dac99d4d7214086023ab39/openquake/sep/utils.py#L260>`_.
+Additional function for :math:`V_{s30}` estimates, `vs30_from_slope_wald_allen_2007 <https://github.com/gem/oq-engine/blob/engine-3.20/openquake/sep/utils.py#L260>`_ is implemented in the engine.
 It requires that the slope is calculated as the gradient :math:`\frac{dy}{dx}` rather than an angular unit, and the study area is categorized as tectonically *active* or *stable*.

-We also provide a more general `wrapper function <https://github.com/gem/oq-engine/blob/ef33b5e0dfdca7a214dac99d4d7214086023ab39/openquake/sep/utils.py#L227>`_.
+We also provide a more general, wrapper function, `slope_angle_to_gradient <https://github.com/gem/oq-engine/blob/engine-3.20/openquake/sep/utils.py#L228>`_.
 This function can calculate gradient from the slope in degrees (a more common formulation), and will be able to use different formulas or relations between slope and :math:`V_{s30}` if and when those are implemented.